 There is very little to think about with maintenance, but valve clearances must be adjusted every 60,000 miles.

 With the proper care and maintenance procedures, we’ve often seen 2AZ-FE engines continue running flawlessly beyond 200,000 miles.

 We’ve even heard of them reaching over 300,000, and if you’re lucky enough to reach that point, we’d recommend congratulating it by treating the engine to a head gasket and timing chain as preventive measures.
 With the right maintenance and preventive measures, the 2AZ FE can push out incredible mileage figures.

 We’ve already witnessed the insane C-HR R-Tuned, but thanks to its lightweight and compact size, the 2AZ is often a popular choice for swapping into less-likely cars, too.

-The 2AZ has become a popular swap among MR2 owners over the years, as it’s one of the few engines that are compact enough to fit while still providing enough power potential to warrant the swap.
+The 2AZ has become a popular swap among MR2 owners over the years.
+It’s one of the few engines compact enough to fit while still providing enough power potential to warrant the swap.

 From the older-style MR2 to the new-school FR-S. There’s no doubt that the FR-S is underpowered from the factory, but most owners will typically opt for a turbo or supercharger kit to extract the power potential.

 Not this owner!
 Well, he’s still opted to go down the forced induction route with his FR-S build, but the 2AZ certainly isn’t the typical choice of powerplant.

 He’s clearly struggled to fit the 2AZ under the hood, but regardless, it still looks epic, and we bet it’s heaps of fun, too.